Azure-Samples/communication-services-javascript-quickstarts/calling-web-push-notifications/README.md

 ![](./assets/createFunctionApp4.png)
 <br></br>
 - From our calling-web-push-notifications folder in Visual Sutdio Code.
 Open the `./IncomingCallListener_FunctionApp/HandleIncomingCallEvent/index.js` file:
     - Replace \<Your OneSignal REST API Key\> with your OneSignal Rest API key.
-Use "Basic " before the key as shown in the screenshot below. <b style="color:red"><i>Do not ever expose this REST API key anywhere to the public.
+Use "Basic " before the key as shown in the screenshot below.
+      > **Warning**
+      > <b><i>Do not ever expose this REST API key anywhere to the public.
 Do not check it into public repos, do not send it to your client apps.
 This is your OneSignal REST API key and should be kept secured in a back-end service at all times.</i></b>
     - Replace \<Your OneSignal app Id\> with your OneSignal app Id.
     - If you dont have and dont remember your OneSignal rest api key and OneSignal app id, you can get both of these from your OneSignal app's dashboard in the "Settings" -> "Keys & IDs".
 We generated these on the ealier steps when we created our OneSignal app.
     - Replace \<Your website's URL\> with the URL origin where you will be deploying this quickstart's front-end client and webpack.config server.
 The url must start with "https://".
 For the purposes of this quickstart demo, we are using "https://webpushnotificationsquickstart.azurewebsites.net", obviously this url doesnt belong to you, so you will enter your own, same one you specified in your OneSignal app's settings from the beginning of this quickstart.
 This woul be the URL where you would be deploying this quickstart application.